-City lights and starry skies mix and mingle at Cavallo Point Lodge.
-Nestled near the base of the Golden Gate Bridge on the Marin County side, guests know they’re close to San Francisco.
-Unless the fog has rolled in, the proof is in the view.
+City lights and starry skies mix and mingle at Cavallo Point.
+Nestled near the base of the Golden Gate Bridge on the arguably lesser-explored Marin County side of the border, guests know they’re close to San Francisco.
+Unless the fog has rolled in, the proof is in the amazing view.
 But that’s where the expected city-esque hotel similarities end.

 Complimentary yoga classes are offered on a daily basis.
-Accessing the endless miles of in the hiking, biking and other outdoor activities in the GGNRA is as easy as walking out your door, so it’s hard to imagine needing to spend time in the gym.
+Accessing the endless miles of hiking, biking and other outdoor activities in the GGNRA is as easy as walking out your door.
+The property also has a fleet of electric bikes that are free for guests interested in exploring on two wheels, so it’s hard to imagine needing to spend time in the gym.
 If you must, the Fitness Room is open 24 hours a day.

-Dana was hosted by Cavallo Point Lodge, but as always her thoughts and opinions are her own.
+Review and photos by San Francisco Bay Area travel writer and television correspondent Dana Rebmann.
+Her stay was organized by The Lodge at Healdsburg, but as always her thoughts and opinions are her own.